Barnacle goose myth: Medieval bestiary

 The most important way that the barnacle goose myth was propagated during the early medieval period was through bestiaries.
 Bestiaries described a beast real or imaginary and used that description as a basis for an allegorical teaching.
-As this period was intensely religious, Monastic orders, Churches, Universities and royalty acquired and copied manuscript versions of Bestiaries repeating and building a moralising a story about animals.
-Animal stories both real and mythical were used.
+As this period was intensely religious, Monastic orders, Churches, Universities and royalty acquired and copied manuscript versions of Bestiaries repeating and building and moralising stories about animals.
+Animal stories, both real and mythical, were used.
 As people were dependent on wild and domestic animals for their survival, they had an obvious interest in the world and its animals around them.
 Jews as well as Christians considered most of the Hebrew Bible which contains many references to animals, to be sacred. including text from other sources such as Greek Physiologus.

-The Bestiary is not an animal or zoology text-book, it is a religious text.
-It was also a description of the world as it was known and understood by clerics, monastic writers and nobility.
-Bestiaries gave authority to earlier mythical stories.
+Bestiaries were not text-books of zoology but religious works.
+They described the world as it was known and understood by clerics, monastic writers, and the nobility, and they gave earlier mythical stories a sense of authority and weight.